fitzhaile/ai-experiment/README.md

 ### 4. Use the Chat Interface

 1. Open http://127.0.0.1:8080/ in your browser
+2. Select a data source from the dropdown (bryancountyga.com, seda.org, etc.)
+3. Select an AI model (GPT-4o, Claude 3.5 Haiku, etc.)
-2. Type a question in the input field
+4. Type a question in the input field
-3. (Optional) Check ".gov only" to filter web results to government sources
-4. Click "Submit" or press Enter
+5. Click "Submit" or press Enter
-5. Eugene will respond with an answer (and search the web if needed)
+6. Eugene will search the web and respond with an answer

 ## How It Works